xperimex/xperimex.github.io/_posts/2021-07-12-grid-polygons.md

 $
 </center>

-Unfortunately, this transformation matrix alone can't show us our net tranform is a rotation and scaling due to that third column (which indicates a translation).
+Unfortunately, this transformation matrix alone can't show us our net tranform is purely a rotation and scaling due to that third column (which indicates a translation).
 So, we will have to look at the individual components of $v'$.

 <center>
 $